Course Number and Title: HRI 217 Event Planning and Management

-- Recognize the basic operations for staging an event.
+- Illustrate the basic operations for staging an event.

 - Collaborate with others to plan an event.

-- Assess risks specific to the event and destination, and identify a contingency plan.
+- Assess risks specific to various events, and develop contingency plans.

-- Identify types of event liability and ethical safeguards.
+- Differentiate types of event liability and ethical safeguards.

-- Identify a contingency plan considering logistics at each step.
+- Organize a contingency plan considering logistics at each step.